The Healthy Leaf

 CANNABIS OIL (CBD) has proven a massive success.
 But some customers have questions:

 “I’ve heard of it, but is it safe?
 Will I get high?
 Can I drive, or operate machinery?
 How does it work?
+How does it taste?
 Isn’t it just a hippy drug?”

 So, here's some answers: